tomasholderness/PyRaster/README.md

 from pyraster import rasterio

 ```
-####Style

 ####1.2 In-built help
-Documentation for module functions is provided as Python docstrings, accessible from an interactive Python terminal.
+Documentation for module functions are provided as Python docstrings, accessible from an interactive Python terminal.
 For example:

 ```python
 >>> from pyraster import rasterio